 by Jasmine Braun

 Jasmine tells the wonderful story of her Dad and recalls the family skiing holidays that brought them together.
 Jasmine’s Dad was living with dementia in residential care and passed away not long after the video was made.

 Yvonne shares her childhood memories of Christmas at Dunbogan in the 1940’s.
 Enjoy this nostalgic glimpse into a time long gone.

 Enid & Peter

 This beautiful love story was shared by Enid and produced by Monique Buchbach as part of the SCC Holding the Story Project for Dementia Awareness Month 2016.
 Enid’s husband was living with dementia in residential care and passed away just after the project ended.

 Nell's 7th Birthday

-Nell, a lady living with a diagnosis of dementia, shares her memories of her 7th birthday in pre WW2 Holland.
+Nell, a lady who lived with a diagnosis of dementia, shares her memories of her 7th birthday in pre WW2 Holland.

 By John McMahon

-His birth certificate might say he’s 84 but for John Mc Mahon that’s just a piece of paper.
 At the age of 60, John took up painting.
 “Irene bought me a paint by numbers kit and I enjoyed it so much I just kept going” he says.
 At the age of 63 John completed his HSC and followed this with a Bachelor of Arts in History.
 He then put pen to paper and completed his life story “A Roof Over My Head”.
-John is currently working on getting this manuscript published.
-In the meantime, he wrote the script for “Trees”- this digital story which encapsulates his life in a few short paragraphs.
+John wrote the script for “Trees”- this digital story which encapsulates his life in a few short paragraphs.